Elastic (NYSE:ESTC) Issues Q4 2022 Earnings Guidance

 Elastic (NYSE:ESTC – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-0.240-$-0.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.260.
 The company issued revenue guidance of $230 million-$232 million, compared to the consensus revenue estimate of $224.11 million.Elastic also updated its FY 2022 guidance to $-0.420-$-0.380 EPS.

+Elastic (NYSE:ESTC – Get Rating) last released its quarterly earnings results on Thursday, March 3rd.
+The company reported ($0.53) earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of ($0.53).
+The company had revenue of $223.94 million during the quarter, compared to analysts’ expectations of $209.71 million.
+Elastic had a negative net margin of 22.67% and a negative return on equity of 34.20%.
+The business’s quarterly revenue was up 42.5% compared to the same quarter last year.
+During the same period in the prior year, the company earned ($0.33) earnings per share.
+On average, equities research analysts anticipate that Elastic will post -1.79 EPS for the current fiscal year.

-In other Elastic news, Director Jonathan Chadwick sold 6,250 shares of Elastic stock in a transaction on Tuesday, January 25th.
-The stock was sold at an average price of $83.54, for a total transaction of $522,125.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-18.90% of the stock is owned by insiders.
+In related news, Director Jonathan Chadwick sold 6,250 shares of the company’s stock in a transaction dated Tuesday, January 25th.
+The stock was sold at an average price of $83.54, for a total value of $522,125.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Ashutosh Kulkarni sold 5,822 shares of the company’s stock in a transaction dated Friday, March 11th.
+The shares were sold at an average price of $75.30, for a total value of $438,396.60.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders have sold 12,415 shares of company stock valued at $986,350.
+18.90% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ESTC.
-Privium Fund Management UK Ltd bought a new position in shares of Elastic in the 4th quarter worth $6,982,000.
-Invesco Ltd. raised its position in shares of Elastic by 5.1% in the 4th quarter.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ESTC.
+Privium Fund Management UK Ltd bought a new stake in Elastic in the fourth quarter valued at about $6,982,000.
+Invesco Ltd. increased its holdings in shares of Elastic by 5.1% in the fourth quarter.
 Invesco Ltd. now owns 41,388 shares of the company’s stock worth $5,095,000 after acquiring an additional 2,027 shares in the last quarter.
-LPL Financial LLC raised its position in shares of Elastic by 12.9% in the 4th quarter.
+LPL Financial LLC increased its holdings in shares of Elastic by 12.9% in the fourth quarter.
 LPL Financial LLC now owns 25,507 shares of the company’s stock worth $3,140,000 after acquiring an additional 2,921 shares in the last quarter.
-Guggenheim Capital LLC bought a new position in shares of Elastic in the 4th quarter worth $389,000.
-Finally, MML Investors Services LLC raised its position in shares of Elastic by 8.2% in the 4th quarter.
-MML Investors Services LLC now owns 5,625 shares of the company’s stock worth $692,000 after acquiring an additional 425 shares in the last quarter.
-75.90% of the stock is owned by hedge funds and other institutional investors.
+Guggenheim Capital LLC bought a new stake in shares of Elastic in the fourth quarter worth about $389,000.
+Finally, MML Investors Services LLC boosted its position in shares of Elastic by 8.2% during the fourth quarter.
+MML Investors Services LLC now owns 5,625 shares of the company’s stock worth $692,000 after buying an additional 425 shares during the period.
+Institutional investors and hedge funds own 75.90% of the company’s stock.

 Elastic Company Profile (Get Rating)